kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

     ![](images/Exercise1/SP-Ex1t2s2.png)

 2. In **1: Generate Azure Migrate project key**, provide **SmartHotelAppl** as name for the Azure Migrate appliance that you will set up for discovery of Hyper-V VMs.
 Select **Generate key** to start the creation of the required Azure resources.
     >**Note**: If the Azure Migrate project key genration failed with error Vault name 'SmartHotekMigrxxxx' is already in use.
-In this case go to the Azure Migrate main page and create a **new project** with different name, select that newly created project and generate teh key again.
+In this case go to the Azure Migrate main page and create a **new project** with different name, select that newly created project and generate the key again.

     ![Screenshot of the Azure Migrate 'Discover machines' blade showing the 'Generate Azure Migrate project key' section.](images/Exercise1/gen-key.png "Generate Azure Migrate project key")